 The Compact Scheme provides:

-If you are a UK care leaver, we offer additional support, including a bursary of at least £1,500 per year.
+If you are a UK care leaver, estranged from your family or a young adult carer we offer additional support, including an additional bursary.

 Access information, advice and guidance to help you decide which course is right for you.

 Come to one of our Head Start summer schools to build confidence, make friends and prepare for university.